rohaanbrar-stack/stm32-hvac-ecosystem/README.md

 The two nodes are independent build targets with no shared source path, so the framing functions live in both — deliberately, not as debt.
 A shared `frame.c` inside one project does nothing for the other, and one in each is two copies under a different name; a real `common/` directory only earns its place if the shared surface grows well beyond a pair of functions.
 The obligation is simply to keep the two copies identical.

-I2C, USART, and clock drivers are adapted from [stm32-imu-logger](https://github.com/rohaanbrar-stack/stm32-imu-logger).
+The I2C, USART, clock, SPI, and SSD1306 drivers are adapted from [stm32-imu-logger](https://github.com/rohaanbrar-stack/stm32-imu-logger), and the SD/FatFS driver will come from there too when logging lands.
 Each node's `nRF24.c` is the retired-but-exonerated wireless driver (see postmortem).

 ## Status